clvalada/Password-Generator/README.md

 Second, I confirmed the CSS sheet and JS file were linked to the HTML correctly and tested the starter code.
 The HTML page loaded and displayed like the mockup but the red button did not work.
 The page was responsive to multiple screen sizes.

-Then, I reviewed the starter code and began to pseudo code using the instructor example as a guide
+Then, I reviewed the starter code and instructor-provided pseudo code (below.)

 ```
 function generatePassword(){